Gudkat/Tsoha-ideapankki/docs/README.md

 ## Features

-- **User Management**: Create, edit, and delete user profiles.
 - **Idea Management**: Users can share their ideas for possible projects.
 - **Project Selection**: Allows users to select projects based on various ideas.
 - **Track Completed Projects**: Monitor projects that have been successfully completed.
-- **Role-based Access**: Define roles for admin and normal user and assign them to users for different access levels.
-- **Voting projects** Users can vote for projects they like or dislike.
-The projects will be shown in the order of most liked to least liked.

 ## Installation
 1. Clone the repository